 It is notable that the PEN-F offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1D does not offer wifi capability.
+In contrast, the 1D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1D (unlike the PEN-F) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D and the Olympus PEN-F?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS-1D: